 Rats are fairly abundant and relatively fearless rodents.
 They are primarily nocturnal and are often found in the vicinity of human habitation.
 Rats are notorious for their ability to enter homes, even when the windows are closed and latched.
 This is because they can squeeze through small cracks.
-While this is a nuisance for many people, it is an advantage for rats since it allows them to gain access to food and water.
+While this is a nuisance for many people, that may have people phoning a Pest Authority of Birmingham or one in their hometown, it is an advantage for rats since it allows them to gain access to food and water.

 Rats are rodents that have been around for as long as we have (and probably much longer than that).
 They are common in many parts of the world, but they are especially well known in the United States.
 Most of us have some idea that rats are pests and the subject of many urban legends.
-We know that they can be a nuisance and spread disease.
+We know that they can be a nuisance and spread disease, which is why people across the world hire experts similar to this Brighton pest control company to remove them from the premises.
 They can even kill small children.
 What we don’t know much about, however, is just how much we can actually learn about rats from their behavior.

 There are so many ways to live a comfortable life that isn’t a rat-infested hole where you are biting your nails and staring at the clock waiting for the end of the day that it’s easy to overlook the little things.
 A new study has found that the rats we typically think of when we think of rodents might be happier living among us than we thought.

 Rats are big-time pests in our cities, but there are a few reasons why rats love our homes just as much as we do.
 First, you know they’re in your house, and that’s comforting.
 Second, they eat, and that’s just as comforting.
 Third, they cause a lot of damage, and that’s a lot of money lost.
-And fourth, some people really like rats.
+If you prefer DIY methods that you find online to get rid of rats, then you may want to give them a shot.
+As a matter of fact, if you have one or two rats, you can probably deal with them on your own.
+However, rat populations are usually much larger than expected, and they multiply quite rapidly if food and water are available.
+Then again, some people really like rats.